akaGallo/NLU_project/README.md

 ### Step 2: load the correct model files
 The best-trained models, all built upon the extensive pre-trained BERT model, demand significant computational resources due to their substantial size (**438 MB**).
 To manage this bulk, each model had to be partitioned into five subfiles, employing the following command: `split -b 90M name_of_the_model.pt name_of_the_model`.
 To reconstruct the original `.pt` model file, you must execute the commands below, allowing us to efficiently handle and reassemble these computationally intensive models while conserving storage space.

 IMPORTANT NOTE: to ensure the proper execution of the aforementioned commands, please remember to navigate to the folder of the project `~/NLU_project`.
 This crucial step ensures that the commands are executed in the correct directory, preventing any potential errors and ensuring the successful reconstruction of the model files.
+Subsequently, to manage our costly storage resources more efficiently, we will delete all subfiles from each folder.

 - `BERT.pt` in folder [*LAB_10/part_2/bin*](https://github.com/akaGallo/NLU_project/tree/main/LAB_10/part_2/bin)
 - `subjectivity.pt`, `polarity.pt` and `subjectivity_polarity.pt` in folder [*LAB_11/part_1/bin*](https://github.com/akaGallo/NLU_project/tree/main/LAB_11/part_1/bin)